-• Construction on the Bethany Beach Streetscape project has concluded for the summer, until a planned Oct.
-14 resumption of work in the beach block “loop” of Garfield Parkway.
-The improvements are part of a $2.4 million project designed to improve pedestrian and vehicle safety.
+• Construction on the Bethany Beach Streetscape project is to resume Oct.
+20 in the beach block “loop” of Garfield Parkway.
+The improvements, which were previously scheduled to start Oct.
+14, have a week delay due to continued construction on another project.
+They are part of a $2.4 million project designed to improve pedestrian and vehicle safety.
+Closure of the loop and adjacent roads, including Atlantic Avenue can be expected.

 • The Town has compiled the results of its park survey regarding the former Christian Church/Neff property.
 They are available online at http://www.townofbethanybeach.com/DocumentCenter/View/1890.

-• Prohibitions on dogs on the beach and boardwalk in Bethany Beach resumed May 15 and will run until Sept.
-30.
+• Prohibitions on dogs on the beach and boardwalk in Bethany Beach ended Sept.
+30. They will return on May 15, 2015.

-• The South Bethany Town Council will hold a workshop meeting at 4 p.m. on Thursday, July 24 at town hall.
+• The South Bethany Town Council will hold its October workshop on Thursday, Oct.
+23, at 5 p.m. at town hall.

 • The Town of South Bethany’s website is located at www.southbethany.org.

-• The Fenwick Island Town Council will hold its regular monthly meeting on Friday, July 25, at 3:30 p.m. at town hall.
+• The next regular Fenwick Island Town Council meeting is set for 3:30 p.m. on Friday, Oct.
+24, at town hall.

 • The Fenwick Island town website is located at www.fenwickisland.org.